Helvetica: Neue Helvetica (1983)

+iOS used first Helvetica then Neue Helvetica as its system font.
+All releases of macOS prior to OS X Yosemite (10.10) used Lucida Grande as the system font.
+The version of Neue Helvetica used as the system font in OS X 10.10 is specially optimised; Apple's intention is to provide a consistent experience for people who use both iOS and OS X. Apple replaced Neue Helvetica with the similarly looking San Francisco in iOS 9 and OS X El Capitan (10.11), meaning OS X 10.10 was the only macOS version to use Neue Helvetica as the system font.

 Neue Helvetica W1G (2009)

 It is a version with Latin Extended, Greek, Cyrillic scripts support.
 Only OpenType CFF font format was released.

 The family includes the fonts from the older Neue Helvetica counterparts, except Neue Helvetica 75 Bold Outline.
 Additional OpenType features include subscript/superscript.

 Neue Helvetica Arabic (2009)

 Designed by Lebanese designer Nadine Chahine, it is a version with Arabic script support.
 Only OpenType TTF font format was released.

 The family includes three fonts in three weights and one width, without italics (45, 55, 65).

 Neue Helvetica eText (2011)

 It is a version of Neue Helvetica optimised for on-screen use, designed by Akira Kobayashi of Monotype Imaging.
 Changes from Neue Helvetica include more open spacing.
 Unlike Helvetica, the capitals are reduced in size so the lower-case ascenders rise above them, a common feature associated with text typefaces.

 The family includes eight fonts in four weights and one width, with complementary italics (45, 46, 55, 56, 65, 66, 75, 76).
 OpenType features include numerators/denominators, fractions, ligatures, scientific inferiors, subscript/superscript.